KarlCrof/FiniteStateMachine/README.md

 # APPENDIX

 __SSD1306 Example Code__
-The sample code used as reference for drawing to the OLED screen can be found [here]  (https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).
+The sample code used as reference for drawing to the OLED screen can be found [here](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).
 This was for the 128x64 pixel, I2C protocol specific display type.

 A modified version of the 'snowflake example' (testanimate) within this sample program was used as part of the game's victory screen.